945 Madison Avenue: Retrospective

 In 2010, the Times architecture critic Christopher Gray called it "ornery and menacing", perhaps "New York's most bellicose work of architecture".
 In a reply, architectural historian Victoria Newhouse called the museum one of the most successfully designed in the world; she had traveled to hundreds in order to write two books about museum architecture.
 She prompted Huxtable to give a new statement in support of the building, after Gray had taken her words out of context in his review.

 Breuer and the Whitney sought to build a controversial structure.
 Breuer's commission brief (contradicting itself) told him to create an assertive or even controversial structure that represents the Whitney's experimental art, and with a clear definition and monumentality, though aiming to be "as human as possible" and reflect the museum's custom for "warmth and intimacy".
 Critics supported the controversial design; Peter Blake stated that "Any museum of art that does not, somehow, shake up the neighbor-hood is at least a partial failure.
 Whatever else Breuer's museum may do to its neighbors, it will never bore them."

 When Sotheby's began redesigning the building in 2024, the architectural critic Justin Davidson wrote that the choice of architects was a "little like getting Don DeLillo to tweak Wuthering Heights or Salvador Dalí to update the Mona Lisa".
 After the building reopened in 2025, observers said that the structure retained nearly all its original character even despite the renovation.
 ARTnews described the building as having "shifted from contemplation to transaction", and Michael Kimmelman of the New York Times described Sotheby's renovation as "thoughtful and deeply respectful".
 Edwin Heathcote wrote for the Financial Times that the building "appears to loom over Madison Avenue, even though it is politely contained within its block".
+In 2026, Architectural Record magazine included the Breuer Building on its list of "the most significant works of American architecture".
+The historian Barry Bergdoll wrote that the building had a "assured, almost hermetic presence", citing its cantilevered massing, entrance footbridge, and sparse angled windows.